websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-infrastructure.md

 # Upgrading Search Infrastructure

 While upgrading Liferay, there are additional considerations to account for with the search experience when using Elasticsearch.
-The exact steps depend on your existing search engine installation and Liferay version, but you'll always want to start by [backing up your existing indexes](./backing-up-elasticsearch.md).
+The exact steps depend on your existing search engine installation and Liferay version, but you should start by [backing up your existing indexes](./backing-up-elasticsearch.md).

 * See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651): it's always recommended to run the latest supported Elasticsearch version.
 * Liferay Enterprise Search applications are now bundled with Liferay DXP.
 No additional installation steps are required.
 See [Activating Liferay Enterprise Search](../../../liferay-enterprise-search/activating-liferay-enterprise-search.md) for more information.
-* If you're already on a supported Elasticsearch version, you may opt to continue using the existing Elasticsearch instance, without updating it.
+* If you're already on a supported Elasticsearch version, you may opt to continue using the existing Elasticsearch instance without updating it.
 * Beginning in Liferay 7.4, the Search Tuning (Synonym Sets and Result Rankings) indexes are backed by database tables.
-If the search engine is connected to Liferay during Liferay's upgrade, the data will be propagated to the database for you.
-If you are setting up a new Elasticsearch instance, you'll need to [backup and restore the search tuning indexes](./backing-up-elasticsearch.md), then run a [Groovy script](#importing-the-search-tuning-indexes-in-7-4) to manually import the index data into the new database tables.
+If the search engine is connected to Liferay during Liferay's upgrade, the data is propagated to the database for you.
+If you are setting up a new Elasticsearch instance, you must [backup and restore the search tuning indexes](./backing-up-elasticsearch.md), then run a [Groovy script](#importing-the-search-tuning-indexes-in-7-4) to manually import the index data into the new database tables.

 ## Upgrade Steps